annalee02/vggsound_audiocaps_downloader/README.md

-audiosetdl
+Youtube Audio-Video downloader
 ================
-Modules and scripts for downloading Google's [AudioSet](https://research.google.com/audioset/) dataset, a dataset of ~2.1 million annotated segments from YouTube videos.
+Modules and scripts for downloading
+VGGSound and AudioCaps datasets of annotated segments from YouTube videos.